DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 As he told her, Rinne were covering herself in towel.
 But even so, there was urgent problem that made Rinne running in panic and her towel started slipping.

-"Oh, Kay what is it?
+"Oh, Kai what is it?
 Hey, look here."

 "..."

-"Hey, Kay, look here I'm telling you."
+"Hey, Kai, look here I'm telling you."

 "...Got it, Rinne, properly wrap your towel.
 Meanwhile, I'll stop shower."